layoutBox/PinLayout/README.md

 ## FAQ <a name="faq"></a>

 *  **Q: When the device rotation change, the layout is not updated.**
    **R:** PinLayout doesn't use auto layout constraints, it is a framework that manually layout views.
 For that reason you need to update the layout inside either `UIView.layoutSubviews()` or `UIViewController.viewDidLayoutSubviews()` to handle container size's changes, including device rotation.
-You'll also need to handle UITraitCollection changes for app's that support multitask.
+You'll also need to handle UITraitCollection changes for app's that support multitasking.

 *  **Q: How can we adjust a UIView container to match all its children?**
    **R:** The proposed solution is used by the **Form** example for its rounded corner background.
 Suppose you want to adjust a container height to match all its child (subviews).